MileHacker Logo

 Todi has a limited, but effective, public transport system designed to assist visitors in navigating its hilly terrain.
 The Todi Funicular (Ascensore di Todi) is Todi's most prominent and useful public transport system for visitors.
 It links the large public parking area (Parcheggio Porta Orvietana) at the base of the hill to the historic center.

-A limited local bus service operates within Todi.
+A not much local bus service operates within Todi.
 These buses connect the historic center with areas outside the medieval walls, including the lower town and some residential districts.
-They serve commuters and residents more than tourists, though they can prove useful for reaching specific points if you do not possess a car.
+They serve commuters and residents more than tourists, even if they can prove useful for reaching specific points if you do not have a car.

 The Todi Funicular